 Tips to Stay Safe During the Holidays

-As more and more drivers get on the road to visit family or friends, or just to take some time off with their loved ones, it is important that we all remain cautious on the road and pay attention to our actions and behaviors.
+As more and more drivers get on the road to visit family or friends, or just to take some time off with their loved ones, we all must remain cautious on the road and pay attention to our actions and behaviors.
 Here are just a few tips to make this holiday season a happy and safe one:

 - Remember to plan ahead if you’ll be celebrating.
-If you plan to drink, designate a sober driver to take you home.
+Designate a sober driver to take you home if you plan to drink.

 - Never drive under the influence of drugs.
 While recreational marijuana may be legal in California, it is still illegal to drive under the influence of marijuana.

-- If you don’t have a designated driver, use a rideshare or a cab service.
+- If you don’t have a designated driver, use rideshare, bus, or cab service.

 - If you are hosting a holiday party and serving alcohol, do your part to make sure your guests are safe.
 Make sure your guests leave with sober drivers.
 Offer your couch to those who need to sober up before heading out.